falconry/falcon/docs/user/faq.rst

 ------------------------------------------------------------------
 When a route can not be found for an incoming request, Falcon uses a default responder that simply raises an instance of :attr:`falcon.HTTPNotFound`.
-You can use :meth:`falcon.API.add_error_handler` to register a custom error handler for this exception type.
+You can use :meth:`falcon.App.add_error_handler` to register a custom error handler for this exception type.
 Alternatively, you may be able to configure your web server to transform the response for you (e.g., using Nginx's ``error_page`` directive).